 Adam Smith's Historical Jurisprudence and the 'Method of the Civilians'

 This paper discusses Smith’s theory of lawmaking and seeks to explain why he undertook to reorganize his lectures.
 Some scholars have argued that Smith had a substantive reason for his decision, i.e., that the change was demanded by his developing theory of law.
 This paper, to the contrary, argues that his decision was far more innocent.
 He had occasionally sought to explain how certain laws came about by reference to the “ages of society.”
 This is the theory that societies tend to present themselves under the model of one of four ages, each age identifiable by a certain mode of subsistence.
 This “stadial theory,” however, though adequate to explain the genesis of a handful of rights, was inadequate to explain the genesis of most laws.
-For the latter, Smith used a more immediate cause: form of government.
-Yet exposition of this thesis was difficult when the lectures on government were postponed to the end.
+For the latter, Smith used a more immediate cause: forms of government.
+Yet exposition of this thesis was difficult when "forms of government" was postponed to the end.
 Smith’s decision to reorganize the course of lectures helped to cure the problem.

 The method of the civilians, which Smith claims to be following, is the method of contemporary institutional literature.
 Civilian works that were written to follow the order of Justinian’s Institutes began, as the Institutes began, with a discussion of government.